top of page

 How It Was Designed

-When a dressage move consists of many complex steps, we will then use sequences or if it is a move we perform often - we will name it (such as our elite dictionary).
-However, majority of PQL's practices use move terminology rather than move dictionaries!
+When a move involves many complex steps, we use sequences or, if it’s a move we perform often, we give it a name (like in our elite dictionary).
+However, the majority of PQL’s practices use Move Terminology rather than a traditional move dictionary.

 TIP